randy3k/Terminus/README.md

 window.run_command(
     "terminus_open", {
-        config_name=None,  # the shell config name, the default config is "Default" cmd=None,          # the cmd to execuate if config_name is None cwd=None,          # the working directory
+        config_name=None,  # the shell config name, the default config is "Default" cmd=None,          # the cmd to execute if config_name is None cwd=None,          # the working directory
         env={},            # extra environmental variables
         title=None,        # title of the view